Data Centers in Florence

 Power Analysis

-Power Grid Reliability: The power grid supporting the northern Kentucky region is well-engineered for industrial use.
-Data centers in the area are typically fed by redundant power substations to ensure high levels of uptime.
+Power Grid Reliability: The regional power grid is well-engineered to support industrial and commercial operations.
+Data centers in the area are typically served by redundant power feeds from separate substations, ensuring high levels of uptime for critical infrastructure.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Kentucky offers compelling tax incentives specifically for data center operators.
-Approved projects can receive exemptions on sales and use taxes for equipment and infrastructure, which significantly lowers the initial capital investment required to build or expand.
+Tax Advantage For Data Centers: Kentucky offers strong, data center-specific tax incentives.
+Approved projects can receive exemptions on sales and use taxes for equipment and software, significantly lowering the upfront capital investment required to build or expand a facility.

 Natural Disaster Risk

-Florence has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 37.13 out of 100 as of September 2025.
-The primary risks are atmospheric, consistent with its location in the Ohio Valley.
+Florence has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 37.13 out of 100, as of September 2025.
+The primary threats are atmospheric and geological, common to the Midwest region.